Forbidden City | 故宫

 Since 1925 the Forbidden City has been under the charge of the Palace Museum, which extensive collection of artwork and artifacts were built upon the imperial collections of the Ming and Qing dynasties.
 Part of the museum’s former collection is now located in the National Palace Museum in Taipei.
 Both museums descend from the same institution, but were split after the Chinese Civil War.
 With over 14.6 million annual visitors, the Palace Museum is the most visited art museum in the world.

-High Season: April 1st – October 31st
+High Season: from April 1st to October 31st

-How to get there
+How to Get There